RainLoop/rainloop-webmail/README.md

 ### Squire vs CKEditor
-The squire implementation is not 100% compatible yet, but is show the massive overhead of CKEditor.
+The [squire](https://github.com/neilj/Squire) implementation is not 100% compatible yet, but is shows the massive overhead of CKEditor.

+Still TODO:

+* upload image inline
+* support for tables (really needed?!?)
+* toggle between HTML and plain

 |       	| normal	| min    	| gzip  	| min gzip	|
 |--------	|-------:	|-------:	|------:	|--------:	|